 Subscribe to Amplified Opera!

 Sign up for AO’s newsletter to receive news and updates.

 AMPLIFIED OPERA’s first production is Teiya Kasahara’s The Queen in Me .
 It is a timely work of theatre that resonates and reflects the core values, mission, goals and objectives of the collective itself.
 Last season Kasahara discovered her love of theatre while being a part of the Emerging Creators Unit at Buddies in Bad Times Theatre.
 Kasahara created and performed a one-person show entitled The Queen in Me , directed by Andrea Donaldson.
 The work set off a fire inside of her; theatre enabled her to express fully and honestly her struggles as a Japanese-Canadian, queer, butch, gender non-conforming soprano in an opera industry that is known for its overtly heteronormative, racially insensitive, and misogynist storylines.
 The Queen in Me was tremendously well received, especially by her trusted colleagues from opera, including Aria Umezawa.
 It inspired both Kasahara and Umezawa to want to produce these types of artistic works, ones that exemplify truth, rebellion, and awe, and that give artists from marginalized groups the space in which to do it.

-In October 2019, the company will debut its AMPLIFIED OPERA CONCERT SERIES with a performance by American mezzo-soprano and author Laurie Rubin (she/her) and British-Canadian pianist Liz Upchurch (she/her).
+In October 2019, the company will debut its concert series — AMPLIFY with a performances by American mezzo-soprano and author Laurie Rubin (she/her) and British-Canadian pianist Liz Upchurch (she/her), long time director of the Canadian Opera Company’s Ensemble Studio.
 The series will seek to provide a platform for individuals to tell their stories on their own terms through the operatic/vocal repertoire.
 Rubin, who is blind, has performed at venues such as Carnegie Hall, and is passionate about sharing her experience living without sight.